airdaydev/airday/roadmap.md

 - [ ] on context click of nav item, select the list
 - [ ] Reevaluate keyboard + focus system (start with pen/paper or notes)
 - [ ] drag sidebar to resize
-- [ ] sunlist - experiment with sounds
+- [ ] air - experiment with sounds
 - [ ] add initial habit item
 - [ ] open performance list, add filters/configuration
 - [ ] open priority list (added by reference, no move!)